Getting Started

 is available in Yarn 0.25+

-When you create a new app, the CLI will use npm or Yarn to install dependencies, depending on which tool you use to run create-react-app
+When you create a new app, the CLI will use or to install dependencies, depending on which tool you use to run create-react-app

 .
 For example: